Skip to Main Content

 • Defended a public company accused of making illegal political action committee (PAC) contributions by Travis County, Texas district attorney to then Congressman and Speaker of the House Tom DeLay.
 Case was declined without government action.

-• Represented two Mississippi governors in their personal capacities before the Mississippi Supreme Court and U.S. Court of Appeals for the Fifth Circuit threatening the constitutionality of Mississippi's tort damage caps.
+• Represented two Mississippi governors in their personal capacities in four cases before the Mississippi Supreme Court and/or U.S. Court of Appeals for the Fifth Circuit threatening the constitutionality of Mississippi's tort damage caps.

 • Appellate Practice